haiiliin/pyabaqus/docs/source/getting_started.rst

 ------------

 Required dependencies:
-    * PyQt5, used for GUI window of Job monitoring
+    * PyQt5, used for GUI window of Job monitor

 Once you have installed `pyabaqus` and `PyQt5`, you can start to build your Abaqus model right now.